samaea/AzureDevOpsAppService/readme.md

 1. Navigate to **Pipelines > Builds**, click on your build pipeline definition i.e. **PartsUnlimited-CI-Import** and then click on the ellipsis **(…)** button next to tab options and select **Export**.

     This will trigger a download of the build definition in your browser in JSON format.
-Click **Save as** and place this file in the `templates\build definitions` directory of your local repository.i.e. **C:\\Repo\\Parts-Unlimited\\templates\\build definitions**, you can append your initials to it if you like or overwrite it, and verify it downloads successfully.
+Click **Save as** and place this file in the `templates\build definitions` directory of your local repository.i.e. **C:\\Repo\\PartsUnlimited\\templates\\build definitions**, you can append your initials to it if you like or overwrite it, and verify it downloads successfully.

     ![](./assets/cicdquickstart-jan2018/ex1a.png)

 2. Navigate to **Pipelines > Releases** and click on the **elipsis** option beside your release pipeline, i.e. Deployment and select **Export**.

     This will trigger a download of the release definition in JSON format.
-Click **Save as** and place this file in the `templates\release definitions` directory of your local repository.i.e. **C:\\Repo\\Parts-Unlimited\\templates\\release definitions**, you can append your initials to it if you like or overwrite it, and verify it downloads successfully.
+Click **Save as** and place this file in the `templates\release definitions` directory of your local repository.i.e. **C:\\Repo\\PartsUnlimited\\templates\\release definitions**, you can append your initials to it if you like or overwrite it, and verify it downloads successfully.

     ![](./assets/cicdquickstart-jan2018/ex2a.png)

-3. Open the git cmd window and go to your local repo location i.e. **C:\\Repo\\Parts-Unlimited**.
+3. Open the git cmd window and go to your local repo location i.e. **C:\\Repo\\PartsUnlimited**.

 4. Commit your changes using the following commands: